WriterBewareLogoSmall

 Professional Resources/Finding an Editor

 • The Editorial Freelancers Association is a similar organization in the USA.
-Its website includes a Code Of Fair Practice defining ethical standards for freelancers and their clients, as well as an excellent job board where requests for editors can be posted for free.
+Its website includes a Code Of Fair Practice defining ethical standards for freelancers and their clients, as well as an excellent jobs board where requests for editors can be posted for free.
 There’s also this helpful chart of common rates for editorial services.

 • Editors Canada, another national professional organization, provides training and certification for editors.
-Its website hosts a discussion of professional editing standards, a searchable database of editors, and a downloadable standard freelance editorial agreement.
+Its website hosts a discussion of professional editing standards, a searchable database of members, and a downloadable standard freelance editorial agreement.

 • Jane Friedman’s Recommended Resources page lists a number of editors and editing services.
 Writer Beware generally avoids suggesting specific services, but Jane is a trusted resource.